1 - Introduction

 Eliminates all editing risk to your original photo, because your photo is never modified in any way.

-Allows you to easily create multiple versions of individual photos, which you can then compare and choose from.
+Allows you to easily create multiple versions of individual photos, which you can then compare and choose from, and then, if you like, export a conventional image or images with those image manipulations applied.

-Consumes far less storage than a classic photo manipulation system, because it does not produce multiple image files.
+Consumes far less long-term storage than a classic photo manipulation system, because it does not produce multiple image files.
 Altered versions of photos are stored as a record of settings for the changes applied to them — not as actual image files.
-This takes only a tiny fraction of the amount of system memory and disk space a stored image file takes.
+This takes only a tiny fraction of the amount of system memory and long-term storage space a stored image file takes.

 , Previous Page